douglaswaugh/cv/douglas-waugh-cv-june-2016.md

 ## Introduction

-I write good quality, maintainable code focusing on delivering the highest value to the business in the shortest possible time.
+I write easy to understand, easy to change code that works.
+I focus on delivering the highest value to the business in the shortest possible time.

 In order to do this I utilise several tools and techniques.
 These include involving the business, quality assurance and developers in discussions about requirements before development starts, developing testing strategies, writing my code test-first, refactoring both test and production code as I code, and using an automated continuous integration and automated deployment pipeline.